 As COVID-19 began to spread around the world, the humanitarian community worked to respond to the impact the pandemic would have on those already affected by crises, and the most vulnerable communities.
-We know this pandemic brings new and additional challenges for researchers, innovators and humanitarian actors at local, national and global levels.
+The pandemic brought new challenges for researchers, innovators and humanitarian actors at local, national and global levels.

 Here you can find out about our work supporting the humanitarian sector to respond to these challenges, including our latest learning and updates.